jonathanulco/laurakalbag-dot-com/content/posts/accessibility-by-design/index.md

 When we’re trying to find a good contrast, the colour wheel isn’t much help.
 The key is the sliders for brightness and saturation.
 A high contrast is caused by a greater difference the foreground and background brightness, and the foreground and background saturation.

 {{< figure caption="Varying the brightness for colour contrast" >}}
-  {{< imgsrcset src="Accessibility-By-Design.105.jpg" alt="Varying the brightness for colour contrast" >}}
+  {{< img src="Accessibility-By-Design.105.jpg" alt="Varying the brightness for colour contrast" >}}
 {{< /figure >}}

 For example, a blue background with blue text of a similar lightness will be hard to read, whereas a lighter blue against a darker blue is much easier, making a more accessible foreground-background contrast.

 {{< figure caption="Varying the saturation for colour contrast" >}}
-  {{< imgsrcset src="Accessibility-By-Design.106.jpg" alt="Different strengths of saturation, with greater difference comes higher contrast" >}}
+  {{< img src="Accessibility-By-Design.106.jpg" alt="Different strengths of saturation, with greater difference comes higher contrast" >}}
 {{< /figure >}}

 The same applies to saturation.
 Deeply saturated yellow text will have a low contrast against a similarly deeply saturated yellow.
 However, using a desaturated yellow in the background makes for a more accessible foreground-background contrast.

 {{< figure caption="Using the different colour pairs with the same brightness and saturation as before" >}}
-  {{< imgsrcset src="Accessibility-By-Design.107.jpg" alt="High contrast with different colours, but the same contrast between brightness and saturation as before" >}}
+  {{< img src="Accessibility-By-Design.107.jpg" alt="High contrast with different colours, but the same contrast between brightness and saturation as before" >}}
 {{< /figure >}}

 The same rules apply even when you’re using different colours for the foreground and background.

 Very high contrast foreground and background combinations can also suffer from accessibility problems.
 Issues with high contrast aren’t talked about as often, but can hurt your eyes, and be particularly problematic for people with dyslexia.

-{{< imgsrcset src="Accessibility-By-Design.108.jpg" alt="Extreme high contrast between bright green background and black text, and white text on a black background" >}}
+{{< img src="Accessibility-By-Design.108.jpg" alt="Extreme high contrast between bright green background and black text, and white text on a black background" >}}

 To avoid screaming high contrast, I would recommend softening the difference between the foreground and background values slightly, bringing one value slightly closer to the other.
 By tweaking these contrasts slightly, they’re much easier on the eyes.

 {{< figure caption="Softening the high contrast values" >}}
-  {{< imgsrcset src="Accessibility-By-Design.109.jpg" alt="A slightly less saturated green and a slightly brighter grey" >}}
+  {{< img src="Accessibility-By-Design.109.jpg" alt="A slightly less saturated green and a slightly brighter grey" >}}
 {{< /figure >}}

 ## Accessibility and Branding